-1. Number of incentive beneficiaries increased:
+- 1. Number of incentive beneficiaries increased:

+- SV: 470

+- TV: 2300

-Deadline for realization/ realization period Institution responsible for realization Partners in realization Ministry of Finance TA NALED realization/ realization/ Institution responsible for realization
+Measure description Deadline for realization/ realization period Institution responsible for realization Partners in realization In relation to the implementation of Ministry of Finance ТА measure 3.5 NALED

 The measure introduced in October 2018 for exempting new businesses from salary taxes and contributions in the first year of work, intended for youth and the unemployed, needs to be promoted so that as many beneficiaries get informed and encouraged to "start legally", i.e. start their own businesses within the legal flows.
 Along with tax exemption, with the aim of reducing the administrative burden, the Tax Administration introduces electronic services and simplified procedures for entrepreneurs, which should be promoted.